Weighted Sylvester sums on the Frobenius set in more variables: Introduction

 (see Theorem \ref{th-hh} below).
 Here, the Eulerian number $\eul{n}{l}$ is the number of permutations of $1,2,\dots,n$ in which exactly $l$ elements are greater than the previous element (see, e.g., \cite[\S 6.2]{gkp89},\cite[A008292]{oeis}).
 If $\lambda=1$, then

 where $B_n$ is the Bernoulli number (see Theorem \ref{th-h1} below).

+When $k=2$, the general formula for weighted sums is given in \cite{KZ0}.
+In fact, the weighted power sums can be expressed in terms of the Apostol-Bernoulli numbers.
 When $k>2$, no general closed form for the functions $g$, $n$ and $s$ have been discovered.
-However, some special cases or conditional cases, convenient forms have been known.
-If we have an additional condition $a|{\rm lcm}(b,c)$, the following results are known in \cite{tr17b}.
+However, for some special cases or conditional cases, convenient forms have been known.
+Whenever an additional condition $a|{\rm lcm}(b,c)$ holds, the following results are known in \cite{tr17b}.

 \begin{Lem} Set $l_1:={\rm lcm}(a,b)$ and $l_2:={\rm lcm}(a,c)$.
 Then,

 \end{Lem}